joelsgp/where-do-we-begin/README.md

 how to record multiple windows at once?
 - multiple vms - won't be able to sync them all
 - recording one-by-one - seems to be the main option
+    - can do it unattended by putting them in a playlist
 - recording with virtualbox - kills performance
 - multiple obs instances - is this possible?
 - in-vm recorder - might be possible. have to find an old download